open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/get-started/building-howto.md

 ```

-Copy and build the `rpm` package to the rpm building directory.
+Copy the RPM package to the building directory and build it.

 ```bash
 cp helloworld-1.0.tar.gz ~/rpmbuild/SOURCES/